CodeMaster7000/1-year-on.../README.md

 But there has also been growth in terms of languages.
 I had joined GitHub as an intermediate Python developer, but then found the motivation to pursue web development in HTML, CSS & JavaScript.
 The numbers on Codersrank are staggering, and you all provide the motivation for me to keep going.

 On the downside, I am aware that I have not been reguarly uploading videos to my YouTube channel (https://www.youtube.com/@CM7K).
-I can assure you that this will change in the fuutre, starting with a 1 year on GitHub special.
+I can assure you that this will change in the future, starting with a '1 year on GitHub' special.
 As always, stay followed and subscribed!

 Thank you!